If you’re looking for the subsystems that SML provides by default, check out the Registry page.

 As long as you have correctly registered the subsystem, there is no need to for you to spawn its actor - SML will take care of spawning it for you.

 If the actor doesn’t seem to be spawning for some reason, make sure that you have correctly configured its Replication Policy.

 A subsystem itself is an actor inheriting from

 You can also use subsystems to store data to save states.

-The third parameter is just a name for the actor.
+The second parameter is just a name for the actor in this example